 Research computing resources at the University of Virginia are for use by faculty, staff, and students of the University and their collaborators in academic research projects.
 Personal use is not permitted.
 Users must comply with all University policies for access and security to University resources.
 The HPC system has additional usage policies to ensure that this shared environment is managed fairly to all users.
 UVA’s Research Computing (RC) group reserves the right to enact policy changes at any time without prior notice.

-Exceeding the limits on the frontend will result in the user’s process(es) being killed.
+Exceeding the limits on the login nodes (frontend) will result in the user’s process(es) being killed.
 Repeated violations will result in a warning; users who ignore warnings risk losing access privileges.

 Each job in the standard partition is restricted to a single node.
 Users may submit multiple jobs or job arrays, but the maximum aggregate cpu cores allowed for a single user’s running jobs is 1000.

 Users must request a minimum of two nodes and four cpu cores (and no more than 900 cpu cores) when submitting a job to the parallel partition.